 Community is essential to healthy aging.
 Research shows that isolation puts seniors at risk for heart disease, stroke, depression and other medical conditions.
 Living in a community brings valuable opportunities for connection right to your doorstep.

 Shared spaces in independent living communities typically include dining areas, activity rooms, libraries, fitness centers, worship spaces and outdoor gathering areas.
 Some communities also have amenities like salons, pools, gazebos, theaters and dog parks.

 At Holiday, these spaces are utilized to host a full calendar of events.
 From art and fitness classes to birthday parties, we know that bringing people together is key to living well.

 For many retirement community residents, freedom from grocery shopping, cooking and cleaning up after meals is one of the biggest benefits of community living.
-The typical dining experience at a senior living community includes three delicious, chef-prepared meals with table service every day.
+The typical dining experience at a senior living community includes three delicious, homestyle meals with table service every day.
 For snacks, special occasions and proud home chefs, many senior living apartments include a kitchen or kitchenette.

 Older adults often eat less frequently, and their diets can lack variety.
 This increases their risk for heart issues, cancer, diabetes, high blood pressure and mental health issues.
 Independent living dining services help older adults maintain proper nutrition and variety in their diet.

 The culinary teams at Holiday retirement communities are led by managers and dietitians who plan meals with the nutritional needs of older adults in mind.
 Menus include at least three entrée options and several healthy choices for every meal.
 The Holiday culinary team is passionate about making meals delicious and exciting.
 Residents’ personal tastes and needs are an important part of the meal-planning process, and residents are encouraged to suggest recipe ideas.